paulgrock/Flipboard-Style-Page-Flip/README.md

-Early Prototype for a flipboard style page flip animation using HTML/CSS/JS
+Early Prototype for a flipboard style page flip animation using HTML/CSS/JS.
+Look through JS to mae it at least decent.